![]() |

 Recognizing that most of our institutions have embarked on DEIA training and initiatives, ITGA is uniquely positioned to provide examination of this topic applied through an outward facing lens.
 Due the importance of this content, Certificate Level I is not a prerequisite for Certificate Level II.
-The pre-conference program is scheduled for June 6th, 2023, 9am-3pm in Colorado.
-Registration is open.
+This pre-conference program is scheduled for June 6th, 2023, 9am-3pm in Colorado.
 To register, click here.
+To see the Certificate Level II Instructor bio, click here

 Town and gown constituents work better together when they have shared understanding around why and how to advance diversity, equity, inclusion, and justice (DEIJ).
 However, too often we take for granted that everyone knows what the other means and assume similar visions and values across collaborative projects.
 When we use similar words but lack similar understanding about their meaning and application in practice, this can lead to confusion, loss of direction, tension, overwhelm, and ambiguity around priorities, needs, and tactics.